sachin303/tfs-jira-server-side-extension/README.md

 # tfs-jira-server-side-extension
-A Tfs server handler which subscribes to tfs CheckinNotification event, retrieve changesets details and create Web Issue link in Jira Issues.
+A Tfs server handler which subscribes to tfs CheckinNotification event, retrieve changesets details and create Web Issue link in Jira Issue.